nxt-insurance/nxt_schema/README.md

 - Add back validations
 - Test sub_nodes_evaluation with any_of and all_of
 - Make nested schemas work properly (value coercion and error collection)
-- Add node presence methods (requires, present, optional, maybe) <-- Can we use dry types maybe?
+- Add node presence methods
+    - presence
+    - requires
+    - maybe (use types?)

 ## Installation